Age-Adjusted D-dimer Calculator

 That's why measuring D-dimers is so essential - it's the best way to evaluate the presence of pathological forms of clotting, like embolus or thrombus.

-If you want to go deeper, here's the CHA2DS2-Vasc calculator, which assesses the risk of stroke and other thromboembolic complications.
+If you want to go deeper, here's the CHA₂DS₂-Vasc calculator, which assesses the risk of stroke and other thromboembolic complications.
+You may also check the warfarin dosing to get to know something more about the possible treatment.

 What is the Deep Vein Thrombosis?